J-Cos/ProjectDirectoryTemplate/README.md

 If you're looking for deeper guidance on scientific programming this guide from Prof Samrat Pawar at Imperial is excellent: https://mhasoba.github.io/TheMulQuaBio/intro.html

 If you are already confident with R and scientific programming and want to improve further, e.g. if you want to write more and better functions, then this is the guide for you: https://adv-r.hadley.nz/index.html

+A personal favourite way of thinking about common statistical tests (hint: they are all linear models): https://lindeloev.github.io/tests-as-linear